Kingwood Child Custody Attorney

 - The child’s relationship with both parents

-- The parents’ location
+- The location of the parents

 - The parents’ history with alcohol, drugs or smoking

-- The parents’ ability to work together
+- The parents’ ability to cooperate

 - Child Custody Basics for Texas Parents Revisited

 - High Conflict Child Custody Cases in Texas

 - 11 Things You Must Know About Texas Child Custody